 Why videos require a special server?

 Videos are special files.
 A regular file stored on a server has to download locally before it can be opened.
 If you store videos on a file server, it behaves exactly the same way.
 This leads to wastage of bandwidth.
 Videos are not seen in a linear manner.
 You may jump to any point in video.
-Only the required part of the video should be downloaded.
-This is called streaming.
-File servers cannot perform streaming.
+In this case it is more optimal to download only the part you need to see.
+This is streaming.
+However, file servers cannot perform streaming.
 Only streaming servers can do this – which is Stream.

 Stream works on Azure Streaming Services.
 You don’ have to pay for it.
 It is a part of Office 365 subscription.
 There is a certain quota for the organization and per user.
 Once uploaded, you can still control who can see which video.